School of Law (GRAD)

 This course helps students learn (primarily through simulation exercises) practical, effective strategies to transmit legal analysis, advice, and risk assessment to diverse clients and stakeholders in highly sensitive or crisis-type situations.
 Exercises challenge students to communicate substantive legal analysis and advice in ways that are responsive to a specific client's needs and expectations.
 For each exercise, students will analyze a scenario, plan communication strategies, use their strategies in a communication simulation, and receive feedback.

-Students will learn how the EU General Data Protection Regulation impacts businesses in all sectors and in all countries, including the United States.
-The course highlights the legal context of the GDPR, requirements, and enforcement.
-Grades will be based on class participation and 2-3 short papers.
-To enroll in course, students must be enrolled in law school.
+Students will learn how the EU's General Data Protection Regulation (GDPR) and AI Act affect organizations in all sectors and countries, including the US.
+The course highlights the legal context of the GDPR and EU AI Act, examines foundational privacy and AI legal requirements, explores recent fines and enforcement by EU regulators, and uncovers practical tips for building legal and compliance programs.
+Grades will be based on class participation and 1 short paper.

 This seminar will explore the entwinement of race with American institutions through a legal lens in historical and contemporary contexts.
 Among other things, the course will interrogate how the concept of race has influenced law and legal thought, and how law and legal thought have influenced the concept of race.